Seminar/Conference

 BIOS:

 Camilla Graff Junior is a performance artist and curator whose works are situated at the intersections of visual art, creative writing, ecofeminist theory, archive studies, and affect.
-Her current project, WE, ANIMALS (2021 – present), draws from an archive of local and experienced knowledge developed through interaction with the Fjaltring-Trans area on the Danish West Coast, its citizens, animals, and plants.
-Over the last thirty years, Camilla has conceived solo and collaborative works, performed and received in residencies in Europe, Africa, South America, and the United States.
+Her current project, WE, ANIMALS (2021 – present), draws on an archive of local, experiential knowledge developed through interactions with the Fjaltring-Trans area on the Danish West Coast, its citizens, animals, and plants.
+Over the last thirty years, Camilla has conceived solo and collaborative works and has performed and received residencies in Europe, Africa, South America, and the United States.

 Per Roar works as a choreographer, performer, and artist-researcher.
 Drawing on his interdisciplinary background and concern for socio-political issues, he combines strategies from social research with somatic approaches to choreography, as seen in his doctorate, Docudancing Griefscapes (2015), from the University of the Arts Helsinki.
 He is a professor of choreography at KHIO and was a co-leader of MEMORYWORK (2021-2024), an artistic research enquiry into the politics of remembrance and representation.